ZygimantasLiutkus/ruisdael-elk-client/README.md

 The `main.py` module contains the index configuration and is responsible for the actual sending of data to the Elasticsearch host.
 An index can be reset (deleted if it exists) by uncommenting line 21.
-The `mappings` dictionary contains the properties that you want the index to have, for e.g., now it is configured to recognize the location property among the sent data.
+The `mappings` dictionary contains the properties that you want the index to have, for e.g., now it is configured to recognize the location property among the send data.
 Lastly, the `time.sleep(n)` makes the timeout between sending be n seconds.

 The `elasticSearch.py` module creates the connection to Elasticsearch and an index.
 It also has a function which sends the given data to the Elasticsearch host.